ideumi/chippy/README.md

 2. Extract: `tar -xf chippy-<version>-linux-<arch>.tar.xz`.
 3. Run `sudo ./install.sh` (or `./install.sh` on Termux) from inside the extracted directory.

-> I will only provide compiled artifacts for the most recent release, if a new release replaces it, the old artifacts will be erased on release and i will archive them privately.
-> This is to not burden Codeberg with hosting files no one is likely to download, the hosting is free after all.
-If you need an old release, download the source code and [build it yourself](#building-from-source).
+> If you need an older release, you can download those over at the [GitHub releases page](https://github.com/ideumi/chippy/releases).

 ## Getting Started